oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-09-26.md

 1. The following issues are verified as fixed, and closed:

+    1. [Issue #193](https://github.com/oasis-tcs/sarif-spec/issues/193): "rule.id should be optional if it matches the dictionary key name"

+        I filed this issue twice, the second time as [#233](https://github.com/oasis-tcs/sarif-spec/issues/233).
+Since all the documentation of this change (the change draft, the agenda, the Editor's Report, and the Schema Changes document) link to [#233](https://github.com/oasis-tcs/sarif-spec/issues/233), I resolved [#193](https://github.com/oasis-tcs/sarif-spec/issues/193) as the duplicate, even thought it was the first one to be filed.

     1. [Issue #225](https://github.com/oasis-tcs/sarif-spec/issues/225): "sarif-schema.json has invalid requirement on stackFrame object"

         [Sarif.Sdk 2.0.0-csd.2.0.3](https://www.nuget.org/packages/Sarif.Sdk/2.0.0-csd.1.0.3) is published to NuGet, and the version at [http://json.schemastore.org/sarif-2.0.0]() has the fix.